Paint The Kitchen Red

 Instructions

-• Stir in onions, and saute till soft, about 1 minute.
+• Stir in 1 cup onion and sauté until soft, about 1 minute.

-• Stir in garlic and ginger.
+• Stir in 1 tablespoon garlic and 1 tablespoon ginger.
 Press Cancel.
 The spices in the next step will cook in residual heat.

-• Add salt, black pepper, coriander, cumin, turmeric, and cayenne pepper, stirring until fragrant about 15 to 30 seconds. *
+• Add 1 teaspoon salt, 1 teaspoon black pepper powder, 1 teaspoon coriander powder, 1 teaspoon cumin powder, 1 teaspoon turmeric powder, and ½ teaspoon cayenne pepper, stirring until fragrant about 15 to 30 seconds.
+[See Note 1]

 • Deglaze with a couple of tablespoons of broth.
 Stir to remove any brown bits.
 There should be nothing stuck to the bottom of the inner pot.